 New Hampshire- Not Required

 New York- Exam required, applicants for a new (initial) Notary commission.
 Renewing Notaries must take the exam if commission has lapsed (expired) for more than six months.
 Attorneys licensed to practice law in New York are exempt from taking the exam.

-North Carolina- Education course required, first-time applicants – traditional Notaries.
+North Carolina- Education course required, first-time Notary applicants.
 Exam required, first-time and renewing applicants (traditional Notaries).
 Members of the North Carolina Bar are exempted from the Notary education and exam requirements.

 North Dakota- Not Required

 Oklahoma- Not Required

 Oregon- Education course required for new applicants, and renewing Notaries whose commissions will lapse before renewal forms are received by the Secretary of State.
-Online or a live classroom environment.
 Exam required, new and renewing Notaries.

 South Carolina- Not Required